Sky broadband review: is it any good?

 Support check: how's Sky customer service?

 In years past Sky's customer service wasn't always held in high esteem.
 Yet this has improved drastically in recent years.

-Ofcom aren't the only ones to rate them highly: Sky do well in independent surveys as well.
+Ofcom aren't the only ones to rate them highly: Sky do well in independent surveys as well - as our guide to the best broadband customer service reveals.

 In a PC Pro survey, for example, Sky got a 62% customer service rating - not the highest, but out of the biggest ISPs only Virgin and Plusnet beat them.

 Sky offer 24/7 technical support (numbers here).
 Calls to their customer service numbers are free of charge when calling from a Sky landline; if it's the phone line that's the problem, Sky use an 03 number, so it should be included in most mobile call plans.